 - A student may enroll at any time prior to the start of a new class. - The school has rolling admissions.
-New classes will be offered on a varying schedule due to the two shutdown periods, postponements due to inclement weather, or insufficient level of enrollment. - In the event that a class cannot begin on the published dates or the student cannot attend a revised schedule the School will refund all monies paid.
+New classes will be offered on a varying schedule due to the two shutdown periods or postponements due to inclement weather. - In the event that a class cannot begin on the published dates or the student cannot attend a revised schedule the School will refund all monies paid.